ShamylZakariya/CraftingInterpreters/rlox/NOTES.md

         - What to name it?
 Trait already owns LoxCallable
         - Should it implement the trait?
 Will that work without dyn for dynamic dispatch?
 SHouldn't be an issue since it will be monomorphically represented, and will own the dyn instance.

+Does LoxClass need to wrap ClassData?
+Can it just own that data?

 # Thoughts